CalebGideon/16-bit-CPU/README.md

      <ul>
        <li>R12 -> RZERO -> An unwritable register guaranteed to always be zero.
 Good for zero jump checking</li>
        <li>R13 -> RINC -> An unwritable register guaranteed to always be 1.
 Good for increment and decrement without having to waste an assembly line storing an immediate value</li>
-       <li>R14 -> RDIS -> a special register outputting to the visual display component at end of clock cycle</li>
+       <li>R14 -> RDIS -> a special register outputting to the visual display component at the end of the clock cycle</li>
        <li>R15 -> RSTA -> a special register</li>
      </ul>
    </ol>